ShoWorks Help Articles

 tags.

-- Underline: To make text underlined, surround the text with the <u> and
+- Underline: To make text italics, surround the text with the <em> and

 - Italics: To make text in bold, surround the text with the <i> and </i>